Tag Archives: Music

 St. Francis Jongleur de Dieu

-This is a poem for Francis the poet, a song for Francis the singer.
+Here is another poem from my forthcoming collection After Prayer.
+I’m posting this one on St. Francis’s day as it’s a poem for Francis the poet, a song for Francis the singer.
 Indeed its a sonnet that started life as a song!

-St.Francis loved the Jongleurs and Troubadours that passed through Assisi.
+St.Francis loved the Jongleurs and Troubadours who passed through Assisi.
 As a young man he played and sang for his friends.
-After his conversion and calling he carried through that joy of making verse and music, and his canticle of the sun composed and sung towards the end of his life is testimony to that.
-When I was a novice in the third order it happened that I was ofered a set of pub gigs that clashed with some of the third order prayer meetings.
-Without a moment’s hesitation the novice master sid to me “Play the gigs Malcolm, thats where Francis would be.”
+After his conversion and calling he carried through that joy of making verse and music, and his canticle of the sun, composed and sung towards the end of his life, is testimony to that.
+Years ago, when I was a novice in the Third Order of the Society of St. Francis (the Anglican Franciscans) it happened that I was offered a set of pub gigs that clashed with some of the Third Order prayer meetings.
+I asked what I should do, and without a moment’s hesitation my novice master said to me “Play the gigs Malcolm, that’s where Francis would be.”

-“Hard-core Troubadour” is the title of a great song by Steve Earle (but its not about St. Francis!)
+I should mention that “Hard-Core Troubadour” is the title of a great song by Steve Earle (but it’s not about St. Francis!)

-As always you can hear it by clicking the ‘play’ button if it appears.
+As always you can hear me read the poem by clicking the ‘play’ button if it appears.
 Otherwise click on the title of the sonnet and it will take you to the player on the audioboo page.

 St. Francis drops in on my gig